Date: 30 Nov 2004

 CCTV footage was examined but nothing was found that could help with the case.

 He was shot with a Haenel Suhl Model 1 Schmeisser .25 calibre pistol that was made in East Germany in the 1920's and is considered rare with only 40 thousand made although often found on the black markets of eastern Europe.
 The ammunition had been made in the Czech Republic between 1983 and 1993 by Sellier and Bellot.
-It was found in a drain by council workers who had been gully cleaning in Seabank Road, Nairn ten days later in December 2004.
+It was found in a drain by council workers who had been gully cleaning in Seabank Road, Nairn, about a mile from 10 Crescent Road, ten days later on 8 December 2004.
 In November 2017 it was stated that eleven Haenel Suhl Model 1 Schmeisser guns have been found in the UK, three of them in Scotland, and that two of them had been found in Nairn.
 It was said that the fact that two of them being found in Nairn was quite significant and that World War Two links seemed to explain their presence in Nairn.

 Alistair Wilson had worked for the Bank of Scotland where he ran a business banking team.
 He had started with the bank in around 1999 in Fort William and later moved to Edinburgh and then to Inverness where he joined the business banking branch in November 1999.
 However, he had just secured a new job with the Building Research Establishment (BRE), and was due to leave the bank at the end of the following week, Friday 3 December 2004.
 He was going to be a commercial director at a new Inverness office in the consultancy business.
 They had been in Nairn for about two years and had run their home as a hotel and restaurant although the business closed shortly after.
 His business dealings were described as squeaky clean.